AchimFingerhut/CSharp-client-for-TensorFlow/README.md

 # Overview
 Using a trained TensorFlow network in in a python or java environment or even in an android app is well documented and there are lots of examples which will pave you the way.

-But poor programmer when it comes to use a TensorFlow server in a c# application.
+But poor programmer when it comes to access a TensorFlow server from a c# application.

 One core task herby is to build c# classes based on the “protobuf” templates to communicate to the server on the gPRC protocol.